 Therese S. Richmond, PhD, RN, FAAN

-For a profession with a storied tradition as developers of novel ways to advance health and meet ever-evolving human needs, nurse innovators are more crucial now than ever as our nation and the world enters a new era of health care challenges.
+For a profession with a storied tradition as developers of novel ways to advance health and meet ever-evolving human needs, nurse innovators are more crucial now than ever before as our nation and the world enter a new era of health care challenges.

 The Path Forward

 Innovation is an evergreen priority for the School — across areas of research, education and practice — and woven into the fabric of our core mission and vision.
 Goal - $15M over five years.